-BARI EBONITE - SOPRANO SAXOPHONE MOUTHPIECERegular price 3,800.00 ฿ Save Liquid error (product-template line 120): Computation results to '-Infinity'%
+BARI EBONITE - SOPRANO SAXOPHONE MOUTHPIECERegular price 3,800.00 ฿ Save Liquid error (snippets/product-template line 120): Computation results in '-Infinity'%

 BARI ebonites have long been regarded as one of the best 'all rounders' for the soprano sax.
 With a warm, full tone they can acquit themselves well for classical playing (as well as the fact they're very strong on intonation and tonal stability) but, when pushed, can equally well project for jazz while maintaining a full core.
 Nicely versatile.

 Bari began with one man's mission to achieve a unique sound.
 Wolfe Taninbaum, the designer of the original Bari reeds and mouthpieces was a musician who played under the stage name of Wolfe Tayne for such famous orchestras as Les Brown, Benny Goodman and Jimmy Dorsey.
 He also sat in with the CBS and NBC orchestras.
 Early on, Wolfe became so frustrated with the inconsistency of playable reeds that he began to make his own.
 After years of trying to perfect cane reeds, he turned to synthetics.
 In 1952 he developed his first synthetic reed.
 It was also the first one to gain acceptance from some of the world's top musicians.
 Wolfe's innovations didn't stop there. he also helped create a unique facing for alto and tenor mouthpieces that Otto Link applied to his larger chamber blanks, calling it the "WT."
 It produced a dark, husky resonance that was coveted by saxophonists and fetched top dollar.
 Today's WT II and WT III mouthpieces are improved designs of the original.
 Now you can achieve that same coveted sound.